-New content developments from major players in the entertainment industry will connect with the latest distribution platforms at the 2008 International CES®, making CES the global hub for all that’s new in digital entertainment.
-The 2008 International CES, the world’s largest tradeshow for consumer technology, returns to Las Vegas, January 7-10, 2008.
+New content developments from major players in the entertainment industry will connect with the latest distribution platforms at the 2008 International Consumer Electronics Show (CES), making the trade show the global hub for all that’s new in digital entertainment.
+The 2008 International CES, the world’s largest trade show for consumer technology, returns to Las Vegas, January 7-10, 2008.

 As CES’ first-ever “Official Broadcast Partner,” select NBC Universal broadcast and cable entities will be broadcasting live from the CES exhibition floor, covering the many exciting product debuts and special events.
 In addition, NBC Universal, one of the world’s leading media and entertainment companies, will debut an interactive and multi-faceted show floor exhibition at CES, highlighting the wide range of digital programming produced by its television, cable and motion picture properties.